Sabrina-S-White/Tic-Tac-Toe/README.md

 DONE - 1.
 These player objects should store which piece each is using.
 This information will be what ultimately tells PlayGame which symbol to inject into the HTML and ary.

-1. Make player 1 X by default, when reset game is clicked, switch X and O for player 1 and 2 Game counter variable in GameBoard.
+DONE - 1.
+Make player 1 X by default, when reset game is clicked, switch X and O for player 1 and 2
+    Game counter variable in GameBoard.
 This counts up to 10, alternating X and O for players between games.
 Make a score display as well and text to declare the eventual winner of the BO10.

 DONE - 1.
 Change text color in name input fields